answers for sponsors, artists, and patrons

 In addition to supporting restoration of the Texas White House, a portion of the proceeds will go toward funding the development of a future Artist-in-Residence Program at the Park.
 Park officials have received a study by art consultant Mark Smith that analyzed similar programs at other National Parks.
 Your support will help to make both projects a reality.

 - Who is hosting the Cabinet Oak Project?
 The Cabinet Oak Project and celebration is hosted by the Friends of Lyndon B. Johnson National Historical Park, which supports the National Park Service by providing ongoing financial support for programs, restoration efforts and recreational events at the Park.

 - Who is the juror for the Cabinet Oak Project?
 Katie Robinson Edwards, Ph.D., Executive Director and Curator of the UMLAUF Sculpture Garden + Museum in Austin, will serve as the juror and will select invited artists to participate.
 You can learn more about her here.

-- If selected, how much time do I have to create my work?
-You should receive your portion of the wood no later than August 31, 2022.
+- As a selected artist how much time do I have to create my work?
 We need to receive photos of your completed art by March 15, 2023.